CraftAcademyLabs/coach-guides/weeks/week_5.md

 ### Weekend challenge
 Comments Challenge
 Extending the basic Rails application that you created at the beginning  of the week.
 Your task is to add a feature that allows visitors to comment on published articles.
 Visitors should be able to comment on an article and optionally provide their email address that will be displayed together with the comment.

 ### Learning objectives
+* Practive the Acceptance - Unit test Cycle
+* Learn about adding associations between models
+ - `belongs_to`
+ - `has_many`
-* Learn about...
+* Learn about nested routes in Rails

 ### Guide
 - **Monday:**